entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

 ## Open the project in an IDE

-This section just walks through the anatomy of the project and the Micro-frontends.
+This section just walks through the anatomy of the project and the micro frontends.
 You can skip this or review later as desired.
-The top level project is a normal SpringBoot application.
-You can look through the code and configuration in src/main/java to get a view of the server side The micro frontends are in the ui folder.
-Each entity gets an MFE for details, table, and form
+The top level project is a normal Spring Boot application.
+You can look through the code and configuration in src/main/java to get a view of the server side.
+The micro frontends are in the ui folder.
+Each entity gets an MFE for details, table, and form.